2024 Formula Regional Middle East Championship: Second half

 Teams and drivers then returned to Yas Marina, where championship challengers Barnard and Taponen took the pole positions.
 The Brit resisted the Fin at the start of the first race and kept a steady gap to him from then on to take his fourth win of the year, with Evans GP's Costa Toparis five seconds back in third.
 MP's reverse grid polesitter Bruno del Pino was almost wiped out at a safety car restart during the second race, when others assumed the race had already begun again.
 His suspension then broke one lap later, resulting in Câmara taking the lead and another safety car.
 The Brazilian converted this lead into a win, with Ugochukwu coming second and David in third.
 The final race also had two safety car phases, but polesitter Taponen was unbothered by them to take another win.
 Wharton and David also both finished where they started, in second and third.
 Barnard was now 50 points behind Taponen, who, with only 75 points still on offer, had already wrapped up the Rookie Cup and all but secured the championship.

 Taponen only needed to finish inside the points to deny Barnard any chance at the championship, but he began the final weekend in Dubai with two pole positions in qualifying.
 He claimed his championship in dominant fashion with a lights-to-flag victory in the first race, leading his teammate David home to also secure the Teams' Championship for R-ace GP.
 Ugochukwu came third, passing Badoer who had started second and dropped to fifth through the race.
 The penultimate race of the season was then won by Barnard, who thereby took the runner-up position for the second year in a row by starting third, dropping to fifth and fighting his way back into the lead.
 Inthraphuvasak and Wharton completed the podium.
 Taponen ended the season with his fifth win, the same amount as Barnard, by leading Badoer and Naël home in another dominant display.
 This saw him grow his final championship advantage to 79 points.

-With Barnard returning for a second stab at the FRMEC title after coming second in 2023, many already felt the championship a done deal after his double win in the first round.
-But when his momentum was then harshly stopped through the second round, Taponen emerged as a serious title contender.
-While both drivers took five wins each, the same tally as Antonelli the year before, Taponen's consistency saw him never leave the points-paying positions and only finish outside the top five twice.
-He amassed 255 points, 63 more than Antonelli in 2023, convincingly beating any opposition from the rest of the field.